Equinor ASA – Annual report – 31 December 2024

 The recoverable amount applied in Equinor’s impairment assessments is normally estimated value in use.
 Equinor may also apply the assets’ fair value less cost of disposal as the recoverable amount when such a value is available, reasonably reliable, and based on a recent and comparable transactions.

 Value in use is determined using a discounted cash flow model.
-The estimated future cash flows are based on reasonable and supportable assumptions and represent management’s best estimates of the range of economic conditions that will exist over the remaining useful life of the assets, as set down in Equinor’s most recently approved forecasts.
+The estimated future cash flows are based on Equinor’s most recently approved forecasts by management, which are based on reasonable and supportable assumptions and represent management’s best estimates of the range of economic conditions that will exist over the remaining useful life of the assets.
 Assumptions and economic conditions in establishing the forecasts are reviewed by management on a regular basis and updated at least annually.
 For assets and CGUs with an expected useful life or timeline for production of expected oil and natural gas reserves extending beyond five years, including planned onshore production from shale assets with a long development and production horizon, the forecasts reflect expected production volumes, and the related cash flows include project or asset specific estimates reflecting the relevant period.
 Such estimates are established based on Equinor’s principles and assumptions and are consistently applied.

 Impairment reversals

-A previously recognised impairment is reversed only if there has been a change in the estimates used to determine the asset’s recoverable amount since the last impairment was recognised.
-Previously recognised impairments of goodwill are not reversed in future periods.
+A previously recognised impairment is reversed only if there has been a change in the estimates used to determine the asset’s recoverable amount.
+Impairments of goodwill are not reversed in future periods.

 Estimation uncertainty regarding impairment

-Evaluating whether an asset is impaired or if an impairment should be reversed requires a high degree of judgement and may to a large extent depend upon the selection of key assumptions about the future.
-In Equinor’s line of business, judgement is involved in determining what constitutes a CGU.
-Development in production, infrastructure solutions, markets, product pricing, management actions and other factors may over time lead to changes in CGUs such as splitting one original CGU into several CGUs.
+Evaluating whether an asset is impaired or if an impairment should be reversed requires a high degree of judgement and may largely depend on the selection of key assumptions about future conditions.
+In Equinor’s business context, judgement is necessary in determining what constitutes a CGU.
+Development in production, infrastructure solutions, markets, product pricing, management actions and other factors may over time lead to changes in CGUs such as splitting one original CGU into multiple CGUs.

-The key assumptions used will bear the risk of change based on the inherent volatile nature of macroeconomic factors such as future commodity prices and discount rates, and uncertainty in asset specific factors such as reserve estimates and operational decisions impacting the production profile or activity levels.
-Changes in foreign currency exchange rates will also affect value in use, especially for assets on the NCS, where the functional currency is NOK.
+The key assumptions used are subject to change due to the inherently volatile nature of macro- economic factors such as future commodity prices and discount rates, as well as uncertainty in asset specific factors like reserve estimates and operational decisions impacting the production profile or activity levels.
+Fluctuations in foreign currency exchange rates will also affect value in use, especially for assets on the NCS, where the functional currency is NOK.
 When estimating the recoverable amount, the expected cash flow approach is applied to reflect uncertainties in timing and amounts inherent in the assumptions used in the estimated future cash flows.
-For example, climate-related matters (see also Note 3 Climate change and energy transition) are expected to have a pervasive effect on the energy industry, affecting not only supply, demand and commodity prices, but also technology changes, increased emission-related levies, and other matters with mainly mid-term and long-term effects.
-These effects have been factored into the price assumptions used for estimating future cash flows using probability-weighted scenario analyses.
+For example, climate-related matters (see also Note 3 Climate change and energy transition) are expected to have a pervasive impact on the energy industry, affecting not only supply, demand and commodity prices, but also technology changes, increased emission-related levies, and other matters with mainly mid-term and long-term effects.
+These effects have been factored into the price assumptions used for estimating future cash flows through probability-weighted scenario analyses.

-The estimated future cash flows, reflecting Equinor’s, market participants’ and other external sources’ assumptions about the future and discounted to their present value, involve complexity.
-In order to establish relevant future cash flows, impairment testing requires long-term assumptions to be made concerning a number of economic factors such as future market prices, refinery margins, foreign currency exchange rates and future output, discount rates, impact of the timing of tax incentive regulations, and political and country risk among others.
-Long-term assumptions for major economic factors are made at a group level, and there is a high degree of reasoned judgement involved in establishing these assumptions, in determining other relevant factors such as forward price curves, in estimating production outputs, and in determining the ultimate terminal value of an asset.
+Estimating future cash flows involves complexity, as it requires considering assumptions from Equinor’s, market participants’ and other external sources’ assumptions about the future and discounting them to present value.
+In order to establish relevant future cash flows, impairment testing requires long-term assumptions to be made concerning a number of economic factors such as future market prices, refinery margins, foreign currency exchange rates, future output, discount rates, impact of the timing of tax incentive regulations, and political and country risk among others.
+These long-term assumptions for major economic factors are made at a group level, and involve a high degree of reasoned judgement.
+This judgement is also required, in determining other relevant factors such as forward price curves, in estimating production outputs, and in determining the ultimate terminal value of an asset.

-1) The intangible assets line includes Goodwill, amortizable intangible assets, and certain acquisition costs related to oil and gas prospects.
+The intangible assets line includes Goodwill, amortisable intangible assets, and certain acquisition costs related to oil and gas prospects.

 Exploration & Production Norway

-In 2023, the net impairment mainly relates to reduced expected reserves on a producing asset on the Norwegian Continental Shelf.
-2022, the net impairment reversal was mainly caused by increased price estimates and changed gas export strategy.
-In 2021, the net impairment reversal was mainly due to increased price estimates and an upward reserve revision.
+In 2023, the net impairment mainly related to reduced expected reserves on a producing asset on the Norwegian Continental Shelf.
+In 2022, the net impairment reversal was mainly caused by increased price estimates and changed gas export strategy.

 Exploration & Production USA – onshore

-In 2023, impairment reversals mainly relate to increased expected reserves on a producing asset.
-In 2022, the impairment reversal was caused by increased price assumptions and higher reserves estimates, while in 2021, the impairment was due to a negative reserve revision.
+In 2023, impairment reversals mainly related to increased expected reserves on a producing asset, while in 2022, the impairment reversal was caused by increased price assumptions and higher reserves estimates.

 Exploration & Production International – Europe and Asia

-In 2023, the impairment relates to the held for sale reclassification of Azerbaijan assets at the end of the year (see note 6 Acquisitions and disposals).
+In 2023, the impairment related to the held for sale reclassification of Azerbaijan assets.
 In 2022, the net impairment was mainly caused by the decision to exit Russia.
 This was to a large extent offset by a reversal on Mariner in the UK mainly due to optimisation of the production profile and higher prices, supported by a slight increase in reserves estimates.
-In 2021, the net impairment was mainly caused by downward reserve revisions partially offset by higher prices.

 Marketing, Midstream & Processing

-In 2023, net impairment mainly relates to expectations of stabilizing refinery margins at a lower level than the margins consumed in recent periods.
-In 2022 the net impairment reversal was mainly related to increased refinery margin assumptions, while in 2021, the impairment losses were caused by increased CO₂ fees and – quotas on a refinery and a classification to held for sale.
+In 2023, the net impairment mainly related to expectations of stabilizing refinery margins at a lower level than the margins consumed in recent periods, while in 2022 the net impairment reversal was mainly related to increased refinery margin assumptions.

 Renewables USA – Offshore

-In 2023, Equinor’s offshore wind projects on the US North East Coast are facing increased costs due to inflation and supply chain constraints.
-On 12 October 2023, the New York State Public Service Commission (PSC) rejected price increase petitions related to offtake agreements from several offshore and onshore wind farm developers, including Equinor’s joint ventures.
-As a consequence, an impairment of USD 300 million has been recognised.
-The recoverable amount of Equinor’s investments in the offshore wind projects on the US North East Coast has been established applying a fair value approach.
+In 2023, Equinor’s offshore wind projects on the US North East Coast were facing increased costs due to inflation and supply chain constraints.
+In October 2023, the New York State Public Service Commission (PSC) rejected price increase petitions related to offtake agreements from several offshore and onshore wind farm developers, including Equinor’s joint ventures.
+As a consequence, an impairment of USD 300 million was recognised.
+The recoverable amount was established applying a fair value approach.
 These investments are accounted for using the equity method.

 Accounting assumptions

-There are inherent uncertainties in the assumptions, however the commodity price assumptions as well as currency assumptions reflect management’s best estimate of the price and currency development over the life of the Group’s assets based on its view of relevant current circumstances and the likely future development of such circumstances, including energy demand development, energy and climate change policies as well as the speed of the energy transition, population and economic growth, geopolitical risks, technology and cost development and other factors.
+Management’s future commodity price assumptions and currency assumptions are used for value in use impairment testing.
+While there are inherent uncertainties in the assumptions, the commodity price assumptions as well as currency assumptions reflect management’s best estimate of the price and currency development over the life of the Group’s assets based on its view of relevant current circumstances and the likely future development of such circumstances, including energy demand development, energy and climate change policies, as well as the speed of the energy transition population and economic growth, geopolitical risks, technology, and cost development among other factors.
 Management’s best estimate also takes into consideration a range of external forecasts.

 Equinor has performed a thorough and broad analysis of the expected development in drivers for the different commodity markets and exchange rates.
-Significant uncertainty exists regarding future commodity price development due to the transition to a lower carbon economy, future supply actions by OPEC+ and other factors.
-Such analysis resulted in changes in the long-term price assumptions with effect from the second quarter of 2023.
+Significant uncertainty exists regarding future commodity price development due to the transition to a lower carbon economy, future supply actions by OPEC+, and other factors.
+Such analysis resulted in changes in the long- term price assumptions with effect from the second quarter of 2024.
 The main price assumptions applied in impairment and impairment reversal assessments are disclosed in the table below as price-points on price curves.
-Previous price-points applied from the third quarter of 2022 and up to and including the first quarter of 2023 are provided in brackets.
+Previous price-points applied from the third quarter of 2023 and up to and including the first quarter of 2024 are provided in brackets.

-The base discount rate applied in value in use calculations is 5.0% real after tax.
+The base discount rate applied in value in use calculations has been revised from 5.0% applied in 2023 to 5.5% real after tax following our regular annual review of discount rates.
 The discount rate is derived from Equinor’s weighted average cost of capital.
 For projects, mainly within the REN segment in periods with fixed low risk income, a lower discount rate will be considered.
-A derived pre-tax discount rate is in the range of 24% for E&P Norway, 6% for E&P USA and 7% for MMP depending on the asset’s characteristics, such as specific tax treatments, cash flow profiles, and economic life.
-The pre-tax rates for 2022 were 42-102%, 6-9% and 7% respectively, in addition to 8-9% for E&P International.
+A pre-tax discount rate is derived based on the asset’s characteristics, such as specific tax treatments, cash flow profiles, and economic life.
+The pre-tax rates for 2023 were 24% for E&P Norway, 6% for E&P USA and 7% for MMP.

 Sensitivities

 Similarly, for illustrative purposes, Equinor assessed the sensitivity of the discount rate used in the value in use calculations for upstream producing assets and certain related intangible assets.
-It was determined an increase in the discount rate from 5.0% to 6% real after tax, in isolation, the impairment amount recognised could have a potential impact of USD 2 billion before tax effects.
+An increase in the discount rate from 5.5% to 6.5% real after tax, in isolation, would have no material impact on the recognised impairment amount before tax effects.